-The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2,000 square metres or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).
+The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2000 square metres (1000 from 1 July 2017) or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).
 BEECs contain a National Australian Built Environment Rating System (NABERS) Energy for offices rating and a CBD tenancy lighting assessment.

 - Check if the building already has a BEEC—you can search our Building Energy Efficiency Register by name and/or location of the building.

 - Engage a CBD accredited assessor and agree on fees and charges—only CBD accredited assessors can apply for a BEEC on behalf of building owners or lessors.
 The cost of a rating can vary, depending on the size and complexity of the property.
 As with any professional service, we encourage you to seek more than one quote to ensure you receive a competitive price.
 If you are approached by someone claiming to provide services and advice in relation to the CBD Program, we advise you to check their credentials.
 You can search our Register of CBD accredited assessors to find an assessor.

 - Gather required information, for example electricity and gas bills for last 12 months, documents validating net lettable area, lease documents and after-hours air-conditioning request logs.
 Getting a building’s first NABERS Energy for offices rating can take some time, and so preparing all necessary information can save time and money.
 If some of the required information is held by other persons, your CBD assessor can help you request that information.
 Building owners and lessors can also discuss how to prepare with their CBD assessor.
 You should also consider including clauses in leases or agreements to ensure ongoing access to the required information.
 For more information on how to prepare for a NABERS rating visit the NABERS website.